 - Must support the weight of the cabinet

 - Overall incline across 5 m must not exceed 5 mm

 - Even

 - Non-flammable, smooth and non- abrasive

 - Protected against humidity diffusion

 6.5.
 Fixing the cabinet to the floor

 IMPORTANT!
-If you cannot open the doors of the medium voltage compartments, contact ABB.
+If the doors of medium voltage compartments cannot be opened, contact the ABB service organization.